Joan (Schiavon) Huesca (1928 – 1987)

 Astor was always bustling with customers who liked the store for its bargain basement prices on household merchandise and clothing.
 The department store, also seven stories high, typically papered its windows with large colorful sale signs advertising the latest slashed prices.

-I remember Uncle Enrique and Aunt Meche’s home very well, as our family visited them often whenever we traveled to Mexico City.
-I had even stayed with them for several weeks during Christmas break in 1973.
+I remember Uncle Enrique and Aunt Meche’s home very well, as our family visited them often when we lived in Mexico City and even after we returned to live in the United States.
+I had also stayed with them for several weeks during Christmas break in 1973.

 Enrique’s linen embroidery business, Sábanas y Manteles Huesca, was on the fifth floor in the same building, making his commute an enviable one in the crowded metropolis.